metasfresh/metasfresh-documentation/developers/EN/developer_doc_metasfresh_overview.md

 The main [metasfresh code repository](https://github.com/metasfresh/metasfresh) has a number of different folders which we try to outline in this section.

+## de.metas.util
+[`de.metas.util`](https://github.com/metasfresh/metasfresh/tree/master/de.metas.util) contains classes that are not strictly related to metasfresh, but are supposed to be more general purpose.
+Probably the most frequently used class from this project/folder is [`Services`](https://github.com/metasfresh/metasfresh/blob/master/de.metas.util/src/main/java/org/adempiere/util/Services.java) (javadoc [here](http://metasfresh.com/javadoc/metasfresh-master/org/adempiere/util/Services.html)) which serves a our generic service registry since long before we started to use spring.
+Othere frequently used classes are the [`Chached`](https://github.com/metasfresh/metasfresh/blob/master/de.metas.util/src/main/java/org/adempiere/util/proxy/Cached.java) annotation (javadocs [here](http://metasfresh.com/javadoc/metasfresh-master/org/adempiere/util/proxy/Cached.html)) which we use to enable caching on a number of DAO services and the [`Check`](https://github.com/metasfresh/metasfresh/blob/master/de.metas.util/src/main/java/org/adempiere/util/Check.java) class (javadoc [here](http://metasfresh.com/javadoc/metasfresh-master/org/adempiere/util/Check.html)) which we use to make certain assumptions much more clear ("development by contract").

 ## de.metas.adempiere.adempiere
 [`de.metas.adempiere.adempiere`](https://github.com/metasfresh/metasfresh/tree/master/de.metas.adempiere.adempiere) contains code that originates from the [ADempiere](http://www.adempiere.net/) project.